 Lights are essential because they largely determine your plants' grow cycles, their photosynthesis and therefore their health and their buds.
 Lighting is the food of your marijuana plants.
 When first creating your grow room make a blue print to decide what system for water management, light and air flow you want to use.
 In this piece we will discuss the details about lighting.

-Which Lighting is Right for Your Plants?
+Which Lighting is Best for Growing Weed?

 There are 4 main types of lamps that you can use for growing cannabis: